Teenlife

 Cool Science Art Competition on Extreme Weather

-Cool Science's annual art competition is challenging students to express learning about science concepts through the visual arts!
-Check their site to see what this year's "Challenge Questions" are.
-Winning artwork is displayed on public transit in Massachusetts, Kansas, and at Community Art Exhibition Celebrations!
+Cool Science's annual art competition is challenging students to express learning about science concepts through the visual arts.
+Check their site to see this year's "Challenge Questions."
+Winning artwork is displayed on public transit in Massachusetts, Kansas, and at Community Art Exhibition Celebrations.
 Winners receive a gift card and online resources.
-Artwork can be submitted by mail or electronically.
+Submit your artwork by mail or electronically.

 -